IdentifiantMot de passe

 m_volumeItem->setColorTable(m_colorTable1);

-We want to optionally show slice frames around the volume, so we initialize their properties.
+To have an option to show slice frames around the volume, initialize their properties.
 Initially, the frames will be hidden:

 Sélectionnez